openslide/openslide.github.io/docs/newformat/index.md

 When the external API glue receives a GError from a handler method, the `openslide_t` is placed into error state.
 No other operations can be performed on the `openslide_t`.
 The GError `message` is made available to the application via the `openslide_get_error()` API call.

 When producing a GError, you may use whatever error domain and code is appropriate.
-If in doubt, use `OPENSLIDE_ERROR_BAD_DATA`.
+If in doubt, use `OPENSLIDE_ERROR_FAILED`.

 If you receive a GError from lower-level code and intend to propagate it, consider whether the error's `message` provides enough context to diagnose the failure.
 If not, you should prefix the error using `g_prefix_error()` or `g_propagate_prefixed_error()`.

-When opening a slide, if the file is not recognized by your driver, report an `OPENSLIDE_ERROR_FORMAT_NOT_SUPPORTED`, and OpenSlide will continue trying other backends.
-If the file is recognized but contains unexpected data, report any other error code, and OpenSlide will return an `openslide_t` in error state.

-### Caution: openslide_can_open()

-Your driver's `try` function will receive a NULL `openslide_t *osr` argument when called via `openslide_can_open()`.
-In this case, you must go through all the motions of opening the slide, including reading the metadata for properties, even though you may not actually use the results.
-This will ensure that `openslide_can_open()` returns `true` only if `openslide_open()` will, in fact, succeed.

 OpenSlide limitations
 ---------------------